Tralomine/advent-of-code-2023/README.md

 I gave up on 16.2 for now and I'm now trying to catch up the last few days because I was too sick to do anything

 woke up, wrote a function in less than 5 minutes, it works, and the second challenge require literally just 2 more lines from that, okay brain

+probably won't do 24 and 25 right away